iomesh/docs/docs/stateful-applications/iomesh-for-mysql.md

 sidebar_label: IOMesh for MySQL
 ---

-## Setup k8s Cluster Storage
+## Configure Kubernetes Cluster Storage

-1. Create a file named `iomesh-mysql-sc.yaml` with the following contentS:
+1. Create a YAML file named `iomesh-mysql-sc.yaml` and configure it with the following fields.

     ```yaml
     kind: StorageClass